LinuxCommandLibrary

 -r ROOM

-Leave room for extra bytes in first archive
+Leave room for extra bytes on the first disk (default: 0)

 CAVEATS

-Files that exceed the size limit cannot be split.
+Individual files that exceed the size limit cannot be split across archives.
 All parts are needed to extract the complete archive contents.

 SEE ALSO